ElateScarab/ElateScarab.github.io/index.md

 ## **About Me:**
     Welcome to my ePortfolio!
-I have been enrolled at SNHU since August 2021, and this ePortfolio serves as my final project for the course.
+My name is Thor NielssenI have been enrolled at SNHU since August 2021.
+    This ePortfolio serves as my final project for the course.